WCAG Accessibility Standards

 What Gets Tested

-- WCAG 2.1 Level AA: Updated standards including mobile accessibility
+- WCAG 2.1 Level AA: Updated standards including mobile accessibility—again, many criteria require human judgment

-- WCAG 2.1 Level AAA: Enhanced accessibility requirements
+- WCAG 2.1 Level AAA: Enhanced accessibility requirements—most AAA criteria require manual testing with assistive technologies

 Testing Capabilities